Summer Academy Instructors

 Position: Medical Technology

-This is Liz’s third year with the Summer Academy.
+This is Liz’s fourth year with the Summer Academy.
 She received her BS in Special Education and Childhood Education with an extension through 9th grade and is finishing her MSED in Professional Special Education, all at The College of Saint Rose.
 Currently, Liz is a Special Education Teacher at Ryder Elementary in the Cobleskill – Richmondville Central School District.
 Previously, Liz was a substitute teacher in several school districts in the capital region.
 In the past Liz has also served as Student President at both the local and state level for Council for Exceptional Children, a special education organization that works as an advocate for individuals with disabilities.
 Liz has just recently been elected for the 2011 - 2014 Albany Regional Representative for the New York State Chapter of Council for Exceptional Children.

 Position: Digital Photography